wavemaker/docs/docs/build-and-deploy/webapp-build/build-options.md

 ## WaveMaker Build (Deprecated)

-The WaveMaker Build option refers to the older, classic build process that was used in earlier versions of WaveMaker (for example, before WaveMaker 10).
+The WaveMaker Build option refers to the older, classic build process that was used in earlier versions of WaveMaker (before WaveMaker 10).
 It uses the traditional build mechanism inherited from the Maven lifecycle.

 This build option is deprecated and may be removed in future releases.
 It is retained mainly for backward compatibility.